influxdata/telegraf/plugins/aggregators/histogram/README.md

 have been specified in the config.
 If buckets are found, the aggregator will put +1 to appropriate bucket.
 Otherwise, nothing will happen.
 Every `period` seconds these data will be pushed to output.

+Note, that the all hits of current bucket will be also added to all next buckets in final result of distribution.
+Why does it work this way?
+In configuration you define right borders for each bucket in a ascending sequence.
+Internally buckets are presented as ranges with borders 0..bucketBorder: 0..1, 0..10, 0..50, …, 0..+Inf.
+So the value "+1" will be put into those buckets, in which the metric value fell with such ranges of buckets.

 Also, the algorithm of hit counting to buckets was implemented on the base of the algorithm, which is implemented in the Prometheus [client](https://github.com/prometheus/client_golang/blob/master/prometheus/histogram.go).